 When an IRA plan owner dies, the account is passed to his or her beneficiary.
 Often, this is a spouse or family member, but not always.
 When no beneficiary is named for the plan, the account will go through probate court.

-First, you should note what type of IRA plan you are receiving.
+I've you've inherited an IRA, you should note what type of plan you are receiving.
 In a traditional account, contributions are made with pre-tax dollars.
 This means that any withdrawals will be subject to income taxes.
 For inherited traditional IRAs, you must also start taking required minimum distributions (RMDs) by the age of 70 ½.
 (You should also note that you cannot contribute to an inherited traditional IRA after the age of 70 ½ either.)
 For Roth accounts, however, the contributions were made with post-tax dollars.
 Because the IRS cannot tax money twice, qualified withdrawals from these accounts are generally tax-free.
 Roth accounts also do not have RMDs and there are no age limitations imposed on contributions.

 What happens to the account once it is passed to a beneficiary depends on who receives it.
 Spouses have the most options.
 As a spouse who inherits their significant other’s IRA, you can: